yborunov/docker-squid/README.md

 If you find this image useful here's how you can help:

 - Send a Pull Request with your awesome new features and bug fixes
-- Help new users with [Issues](https://github.com/sameersbn/docker-squid/issues) they may encounter
+- Help new users with [Issues](https://github.com/uaperson/docker-squid/issues) they may encounter
-- Send me a tip via [Bitcoin](https://www.coinbase.com/sameersbn) or using [Gratipay](https://gratipay.com/sameersbn/)

 # Reporting Issues